Butter Chicken

 Chicken Marinade

-• 1 lb skinless chicken breast cut into bite sized pieces
+• 1 lb skinless and boneless chicken breast cut into bite sized pieces

 • 1/2 cup yogurt